DON’T DEAD, OPEN INSIDE:

 “Cool.
 Let’s have a shower, grab a handful of stuff and then head back to our exposed house in the suburbs.”

-6) Carrying on from the previous point, put morality on the back-burner
+6) Put morality on the back-burner

 “Welcome to our military fort.
 We have a minefield, heavy artillery, months of supplies, armoured vehicles, explosives, weapons aplenty, an army, and even a pet zombie so we can study them.”